The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 Let's look at it another way: the drama of the German automotive industry follows the narrative structure of a Hollywood movie.

-The dramaturgy of Hollywood films follows a standardized sequence that has become known as “A Hero’s Journey”.
+The dramaturgy of Hollywood films follows a standardized sequence that has become known as "A Hero's Journey"

 The scheme works as follows: At the beginning, the hero appears in his everyday surroundings.
 The characters are introduced.
-Then comes the adventure: the hero faces a new challenge, conquers the world and has to leave his familiar everyday life behind.
+Then comes the adventure: the hero takes on a new challenge, conquers the world and has to leave his familiar everyday life behind.
 And then adversaries appear.
 The hero has to defend himself against opposition and ultimately fight for his existence.
-And now comes the dramatic transformation: In this battle, the hero transforms himself – through his transformation (physically, psychologically) he gains the decisive powers for the final act: “Storming the Castle”.
+And now comes the dramatic transformation: In this battle, the hero transforms himself - through his transformation (physically, psychologically) he gains the decisive powers for the final act: "Storming the castle".
 Using the last of his strength, the hero succeeds in defeating his opponents and achieving victory.
 The hero gets the girl and leads a happy life from then on.

 We all have a right to a happy ending.